 As you begin to have great results, take note of settings, such as cutting force, velocity, blade offset, blade type, brand of material, etc. There is a blank form at the end of this chapter that you can print and use to record your results.
 There are also suggested settings for a range of materials in Section 2.03, more specific settings at the end of Chapter 2, and in Chapter 10.
-These were obtained on a KNK Maxx but should provide good starting points on the ACS-24UHF, as well.
-Remember that your results may vary based on the many factors which can affect cutting
+Use these as starting guides but remember that your results may vary based on the many factors which can affect cutting.